HL7/VhDir/pages/_includes/vhdir-location-intro.md

 **Mandatory Data Elements**

-There are no mandatory attributes for the healthcareService resource.
+There are no mandatory attributes for the Location resource.
 However, some attributes have mandatory components if they are included in the resource (including extensions).
 These are presented below in a simple human-readable explanation.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

 1. If the location has a defined position, one value representing longitude in `location.position.longitude` and one value representing latitude in `location.position.latitude`